Skip to content

 Who can Apply?

-If you work in building and construction and the majority of your work is undertaken in the ACT (Australian Capital Territory), you may apply for a rebate.
-Specific work areas are defined in the Building and Construction Industry Training Levy Act 1999 as liable for the levy.
-All workers engaged in these areas of work in the building and construction industry are then eligible to claim rebates from the Authority.
-Refer to Factsheet - Eligibility for Training Rebates.
+If you work in building and construction, you undertake eligible work and the majority of your work is undertaken in the ACT (Australian Capital Territory), you may apply for a rebate.
+Eligible work isdefined in the Building and Construction Industry Training Levy Act 1999 as liable for the levy as well as eligible to receive training rebates.
+For specific information of eligible work, refer to Factsheet - Eligibility for Training Rebates

 What Training is Eligible?

-Rebates are only applicable for training delivered in real time, not self-directed.
+Rebates are only applicable for training delivered in real time, not for self-directed training programs.
 Training may also be delivered online in real time led by an instructor.
 If blended delivery (ie. combination of part self-directed and part in-class or real time training delivery), only the real time delivery hours may be used to calculate a rebate.
-Also, RPL or Recognition of Prior Learning is not eligible.
+Also, RPL or Recognition of Prior Learning and Verification of Competency (VOC) training programs are not eligible.
 This means that if you are assessed and deemed competent based on experience only instead of attending a training course to learn new information, this is ineligible for training rebates.
-All training must be delivered by a registered training organisations (RTO) to be eligible for rebates.
+Under our Act, all training must be delivered by a registered training organisations (RTO) to be eligible for rebates.
 After training is successfully completed, you need to provide evidence of successful completion, and an invoice made out to the Authority.

 How are rebates decided?